martinjameswhite/directsht/notebooks/README.md

 These were designed to allow the simple use of NERSC compute nodes for larger jobs, rather than running them on a shared Jupyter server.

+`golden_spiral.ipynb` generates a set of points laid out in a Golden spiral (a.k.a.
+Fibonacci spiral) pattern and then analyzes their angular clustering in harmonic space.
+This somewhat artificial example demonstrates point sets with significant small-scale power can be tricky to analyze with pixelized maps (unless higher-order charge assignment schemes are used, which we do not consider here).

 `making_maps.ipynb` generates spherical harmonic coefficients for a set of delta functions and then uses Healpy maps to visualize the maps generated from these coefficients.
 It illustrates the ringing from a